ahpraveen/java9-feature-demo/README.md

 # java9-feature-demo

-Watch this repo to see the demon on the list of new features from Java9
+Watch this repo to see the demo on the list of new features from Java9

 Features: